 - NGINX Open Source (nginxinc/kubernetes-ingress on GitHub)

-- NGINX Plus (commercial version based on NGINX Plus)
+- NGINX Plus (commercial product based on NGINX Plus)